This guide to things to do in Essaouira contains affiliate links.

 Recently refurbished, and found within a beautiful riad once belonging to a local pasha (or ‘Lord), this little museum encourages visitors to explore artefacts found throughout Essaouira, including some from the Roman and Phoenician period.

-With a rare personal collection of photographs on display – featuring a sepia toned Essaouira in the late nineteenth century – this small and intimate collection of jewellery, musical instruments and carpets provides a fascinating insight into everyday life in this seafaring city.
+With a rare personal collection of photographs on display – featuring a sepia toned Essaouira in the late nineteenth century – this small and intimate collection provides a fascinating insight into everyday life in Essaouira.

 7. The Best Places for Drinks in Essaouira